kebedemeron905/extended_App/README.md

 #### Design Flow:

 1. User clicks on the ‘Add to Cart’ button to add selected items to a cart at the bottom of the page.
 Users can modify item quantity, remove item, or add additional items.
+The Checkout pop-up will collect the user’s information and send it to Stripe.
+Stripe will then parse this information, tokenize it, and send the token to the server we created in this sample application.
+Using the token and the secret API key, we can then create charges on the server.

 ![Add to Cart](images/image2.png)